Quitting Warcraft forever! (Again!)

 As a point of note, when you cancel your account, one of the first things on the list is “Are you leaving because of all the DC’s” They KNOW how bad the problem is, they just refuse to honestly acknowledge there is one or to deal with it.

 Before you dismiss this rant, try this.
 Set your resolution up reasonably high and starting at one bank in Dalaran, walk round to the other one and watch the frame rate rise and drop as you pass groups of people.
+If you have network tools and sniffers you can watch the changes, the packet flooding.

 Whatever this nugget of data is, Blizzard need to either give you the option to turn it off, or somehow load it into your cache before you log the character in.